Skip to main content

 Band D is the reference rate — the amount a Band D property pays in your council area each year.
 Every other band is a fixed fraction of it:

-Each local authority publishes its Band D rate annually — usually in February or March, effective from April.
-For 2024/25, the average across England was approximately £2,171, but rates range from under £900 in central London (Westminster benefits from high business rates income) to over £2,500 in some county areas.
+Each local authority publishes its Band D rate annually — typically in February or March, taking effect from April.
+For 2026/27, most English councils set rates at or close to the government's permitted maximum.
+Check the GOV.UK council tax statistics page for the current Band D figures by local authority — rates range from under £1,000 in parts of central London to over £2,600 in some county and district areas.

 GOV.UK publishes the annual council tax statistics including Band D rates by local authority.
 There are approximately 350 billing authorities in England — county councils, unitary authorities, metropolitan districts, and London boroughs, each with its own rate.